AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 - Direct Trigonometric Attribute Measures
 - Forward and Backward Trigonometric Differences between Attributes
 - Overlay single attribute rule regions on Parallel Coordinates to visualize regions
+- Inserted columns can be deleted by double-left clicking on their header.

 ## Automatic Rule Discovery